iron-horse/StockMarket/README.md

 # To test the application

-### Install Dependencies for dev

-    npm install --dev

 ### For Unit Test

-    - Start the dev server using
+    - Start/Restart the dev server using

         - grunt run:dev